Mikhail57/Retrograd/readme.md

 `@JsonRpc("inquiry/rpc")` - required annotation for the `interface`.
 As an optional parameter you can provide URL to be resolved against `baseUrl` (described below).

 `@JsonRpcMethod("get")` - annotation to mark current method as JSON RPC method.
-Return type of th funtion marked with this annotation **currently** should be `Single<*>`.
+Return type of the function marked with this annotation **currently** should be `Single<*>`.
 As the parameters there is parameters for remote method (will be used in JSON RPC 2.0 request).